 Chat with a local travel specialist

 Securely book your trip

-September and October are the best months to visit China, when weather is predictably sunny and mild.
+September and October are the best months to visit China, when the weather is predictably sunny and mild.
 One exception is the first week of October, when the National Day holiday closes businesses and brings domestic tourists out in droves to popular vacation spots.
 Spring (April-June) also brings pleasant weather to most of the country, but keep in mind that this is the rainy season for southern China.
 Winter travel can also be lovely—in January and February, travelers will enjoy ice & snow sculptures in Harbin and many celebrations of the Lunar New Year all over the country.
+Learn more

 Where should you go?

 For first-timers, a comprehensive tour of China's top sites is recommended—this might include Beijing, Xian, Guilin, and Shanghai.
 With extra time (see below), you can observe giant pandas and try traditional Sichuan cuisine in Chengdu.
 The southwestern Yunnan Province is another gem, where you can discover ancient towns hidden in the region's remote corners.

 Travelers wanting a deeper dive will have no shortage of options for getting off the beaten path.
 Consider a cultural excursion to visit the minority community of Guizhou or take a historical journey into Pingyao and the Shanxi Province of northern China.
 Other places of interest include Shangdong Province, where you can visit Qufu, the hometown of Confucius, and the many heritage sites of Henan Province.
 For instagram-worthy pictures, beeline to Yellow Mountain and Zhangjiajie, two of China's most photogenic spots.